Strategies for Modernizing Legacy Enterprise Systems

 During this stage, our specialists suggest the best strategy for modernizing your legacy system.
 We consider factors such as the overall state of your software, your goals, business processes that can’t be interrupted, and software components that need to be modernized first.

-After you get complete documentation and approve it, we start the modernization process.
+After you get the complete documentation and approve it, we start the modernization process.

 Stage 4.
 Develop and refine